dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows Automatic Theme Switching
-Windows does not include an automatic dark/light mode theme switching.
+Windows does not include automatic dark/light mode theme switching.
 This guide will show you how achieve auto theming via a task schedule.

 ### Open Task Scheduler